alecsavvy/cconjecture/README.md

 #main.py
 (created: 03/01/2017)

 Initializes the entire project with a user interface through the console.
 As of right now this is built to run from terminal.
-You can run this from idle or any other IDE you're comfortable with.
+You can also run this from idle or any other IDE you're comfortable with.

         cd path/cconjecture
         savvy$ python3 main.py